mykytaso/SmartNotes/README.md

 6.  **Run the application** (please run the following commands in your `terminal`):

     ```shell
-    # Go to the src directory:
     cd src
     ```
     ```shell
-    # Run the application:
     uvicorn main:app --reload
     ```